deepwater-hooligans/docs/overview.md

 * Kikimora (`BIGAB.Kikimoras`)
 * T2 Torp + FVB Bomber (see alliance contracts)

-These are the line dps ships for our main doctrines.
+These are the line DPS ships for our main doctrines.

 Logi and other support ships have handouts available, but if you know you fly a role commonly you can purchase your own copies.
 They are SRP'd at 100%.

-You **must** own a dps ship even if you usually fly support.
+You **must** own a DPS ship even if you usually fly support.

+### Capital ships you must own
+* Buffer anti-cap faction dreadnought on an alt

+It's important to have a capital character to be an effective member of the alliance!
+We are a group that relies heavily on multiboxing multiple accounts and having a cap alt is apart of that.
+Reach out to leadership if you need guidance or help to get a dread alt.

+Please read all pins in the capitals group on Discord to bring yourself up to speed on doctrine fits, required implants, and training priorities.

+#### Capital ships you should probably work towards
+* Buffer or active fax on an alt
+* Home defence armour carrier (Archon or Thanatos)

+If you have a character that can fly a carrier, you are required to own a home defence armour carrier.
+It's usually best to train this on your main; you only need to train racial carrier IV and T1 fighters to be effective.

 ### Pods you must own
 * Mid-grade Nirvana + hardwirings (available in the cargo of the Nightmare in the `BIGAB.nightmares` channel)